 1. HTML5 to boost mobile and gaming capabilities

 HTML5 enables creation of interactive engaging apps and offers seamless integration of multimedia and graphical content to the web using 3d party plug-ins and flash.
 This is exactly what is going to make many online gamblers' dreams come true – a possibility to play anywhere any time.
 Games developer companies cannot rely upon native apps alone to be able to conquer the market.
-For instance, in case of PaddyPower, their big hit “Casino Tops” game is considered to be a great iOS development solution, but is out of Google Play or other app stores.
+For instance, in case of PaddyPower, their big hit “Star Gambling” game is considered to be a great iOS development solution, but is out of Google Play or other app stores.
 It results in a huge market being cut out just because the company chose to stick to a native app.

 HTML5 is standardized across all three major platforms and Blackberry and allows scaling between different devices such as desktops, tablets, mobile phones, smart TVs, etc (see pictures below).

 In the end of the day, gamblers don't really care what technology is used for making their favorite game.
 All they care about is whether it's available on their device or not.
 For now, there's no better alternative for cross-platform development than HTML5.
 Experts predict that during 2013 we'll see more enterprises migrating to HTML5 for mobile apps and games, as HTML5 capabilities improve.
 However, native apps won't die out either, at least not in a short or mid run.
 For instance, LinkedIn dumped their HTML5 solution and moved to a native app due to the lack of critical support for performance tools and debugging in mobile web apps.
 These gaps are yet to be filled in to turn HTML5 into a dominating web and mobile technology.

 2. HTML5 to pay off time and investments into mobile